slovnicki/beamer/README.md

 ## Updating

-Once at a `BeamLocation`, it is preferable to update the current location instead of beaming if you plan to stay at the same location.
+Once at a `BeamLocation`, it is preferable to update the current location instead of adding it to the `beamHistory` if you plan to stay at the same location.
 For example, for going from `/books` to `/books/3` (which are both handled by `BooksLocation`);

 ```dart
 context.updateCurrentLocation(